 The above expression will return one matching node in MakeMyTrip applications.
 In OR expression, one of the two conditions should be true to find the element.

 //input[@id='hp-widget__sfrom' or @type='text']

 The above expression will return 33 matching node in MakeMyTrip applications

 4 > Using Starts-With

-Start-with function finds the element whose attribute value changes constantly due to any operation on webpage.
+Start-with function finds the element whose attribute value constantly changes due to any operation on the webpage.
 Here we match the starting text of the attribute to find the element whose attribute changes dynamically.

 5 > Parent, Following and Preceding